 Is The Room as Crappy as Sharknado?

-So is The Room as crappy as Sharknado?
-I’m not sure... but it’s definitely something I don’t want to sit through again unless I am armed with spoons, some alcoholic beverages, and friends.
-I did however really like looking into the back story behind Wiseau, the fact there is a video game based on the movie and that some of the scenes within the ROOM (like the belly button love scene) made me laugh more than any comedy I have watched recently (I am talking about "How to be Single" omg so not funny.)
+Is The Room as crappy as Sharknado?
+I’m not sure... but it’s definitely something I don’t want to sit through again unless I'm armed with spoons, some alcoholic beverages, and friends.
+I did however really like looking into the back story behind Wiseau, the fact there is a video game based on the movie and that some of the scenes within the ROOM (like the belly button love scene) made me laugh more than any comedy I have watched recently (I am talking about "How to be Single" OMG so not funny.)
 And yes I did all this researching on the net while watching the movie haha.

 There is seriously a video game based on The Room